xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

       	   = g( W[l+2] a[l+1] + b[l+2] + a[l] )
       ```

-  - Then if we are using L2 regularization for example, `W[l+2]` will be zero.
-Lets say that `b[l+2]` will be zero too.
+  - Then if we are using L2 regularization for example, `W[l+2]` will be shrink, like be zero.
+Let's say that `b[l+2]` will be zero too.

   - Then `a[l+2] = g( a[l] ) = a[l]` with no negative values.

   - This show that identity function is easy for a residual block to learn.
 And that why it can train deeper NNs.

   - Also that the two layers we added doesn't hurt the performance of big NN we made.
+  - And what goes wrong in very deep plain nets in very deep network without this residual of the skip connections is that when you make the network deeper and deeper, it's actually very difficult for it to choose parameters that learn even the identity function which is why a lot of layers end up making your result worse rather than making your result better.
+And the main reason the residual network works is that it's so easy for these extra layers to learn the identity function that you're kind of guaranteed that it doesn't hurt performance and then a lot the time you maybe get **lucky** and then even helps performance.
+At least is easier to go from a decent baseline of not hurting performance and then gradient can only improve the solution from there.

   - Hint: dimensions of z[l+2] and a[l] have to be the same in resNets.
-In case they have different dimensions what we put a matrix parameters (Which can be learned or fixed)
+So in Resnet, they use same convolution.
+In case they have different dimensions, what we do is put an extra matrix Ws to multiply with a[l] to make the dimension equal.
+The Ws can be a parameter Which can be learned or fixed.

     - `a[l+2] = g( z[l+2] + ws * a[l] ) # The added Ws should make the dimensions equal`
     - ws also can be a zero padding.